surya-s-1/captain-frontend/public/README.md

 ---

-## ⚡ Summary
+## Summary
-- Today, you can already connect Jira, manage requirements, generate test cases, and create datasets with collaboration support.
-- Tomorrow, you'll see smarter versioning, realtime sync, and expanded integrations.
+You'll see smarter versioning, support for already created test cases, realtime sync, and expanded integrations in the near future.

 Stay tuned 🚀.